jasonb194/WoWToken/PRIVACY_POLICY.md

 ### 4.3 Data Retention

-- **Active Use**: Data is retained while the Bot is active in your Discord server
-- **Inactive Servers**: Data is automatically deleted 30 days after the Bot is removed from a server
 - **User Request**: Data can be deleted immediately upon user request
-- **Legal Requirements**: Some data may be retained longer if required by law

 ## 5. Data Sharing and Third Parties